Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 There are three ways to account for additional factors.
-The first is to make sure that the evaluation dataset is representative of the population of interest---that is, either the people who previously interacted with the system or people who will interact with the system in the future.
-If this is the case, then barring spurious correlations, there is no need to explicitly account for factors beyond those on which the groups of interest are based: any performance disparities will be reflective of those that either affected or will affect the population of interest.
-However, this approach makes it difficult to uncover potential causes of these performance disparities---or to be certain that any performance disparities are not, in fact, due to factors that are spuriously correlated with the factors on which the groups of interest are based.
-Despite these limitations, many well-known disaggregated evaluations have relied on this approach as it is easy to implement~\cite[e.g.,][]{MachineBias,OPVM19}.\looseness=-1
+The first is to make sure that the evaluation dataset is reflective of the population of interest---that is, people who encountered the system in the past or people who will encounter the system in the future---and the environmental factors, behavioral factors, and other factors found in situ.
+If this is the case, then provided there are no spurious correlations with the factors of interest---a big assumption---any performance disparities can be interpreted as being reflective of those that either affected or will affect the population of interest.
+In practice, though, there may well be spurious correlations, making it difficult to be certain that any performance disparities are meaningful (or to uncover their potential causes).
+As a result, this approach is suitable for exploratory, but not confirmatory, evaluations.
+Despite these limitations, many well-known disaggregated evaluations have used this approach as it is comparatively easy to implement~\cite[e.g.,][]{MachineBias,OPVM19}.\looseness=-1